 2. Have a “Fly-Away” Kit on Hand

-Even if an airplane or helicopter has the most studious passengers, accidents are going to happen.
+Even if an airplane or helicopter has the most careful passengers, accidents are going to happen.
 Just because someone gets on the aircraft nice and clean and doesn’t allow their bare skin to touch the seating doesn’t mean they won’t get it dirty.
 Spilled wine, dropped food and a variety of other accidental occurrences can lead to damage.
 That’s why a “fly-away” kit is necessary.

 Typically, a fly-away kit contains special tools needed to maintain an aircraft, and they’re kept on board in case they are needed while away from the hangar.
 These kits don’t have to be anything fancy, and pilots should also ensure that they have leather or vinyl cleaner packed away in them.

 Periodic cleaning and conditioning of aircraft seating certainly go a long way in reducing wear and tear, but there are several other easy tips that can assist in accomplishing this goal.
-With sunlight being one of the main causes of degradation on airplane and helicopter seating, it’s simple to purchase a sunshield to place in the windows of the aircraft.
+With sunlight being one of the main causes of degradation on airplane and helicopter seating, it’s simple to purchase a sun-shield to place in the windows of the aircraft.
 For commercial airplanes, this can be as easy as closing the shades on every window when not in use.

 Our Dyes are FAA Approved and Burn Certified

-If you want to keep your aircraft seating looking new, contact us today.
-We provide mobile aircraft seating renewal services across Los Angeles.
 The dyes we use have a burn certification and are approved by the Federal Aviation Administration (FAA).

 Whether your plane is in the hangar, on the tarmac or down for maintenance, we can come to you and make your seating look as good as new.
 From Burbank Airport to LAX, we’ve got your aircraft seating needs covered.

-Give us a call at 213-500-6220 and make sure you send us some pictures of your leather so we can give you a more accurate, free quote.
+Give us a call at 213-500-6220 so we can give you a free quote.

-Get Your FREE Estimate
+Get a Free Estimate